 Because they, and other opposition leaders like Mr Tan Jee Say, had been hoping to form an alliance with the PSP.

-This comes after Mr Tan Cheng Bock invited opposition leaders in Nov for talks, but he gave no answer as to the possibility of an alliance after.
+This comes after Mr Tan Cheng Bock invited opposition leaders in Nov for talks, but he gave no answer about the possibility of an alliance afterwards.

-“Fringe” parties do in fact have to stick together – just to compete with larger ones
+“Fringe” parties do, in fact, have to stick together to compete with larger ones

 If you’re not aware, there are currently a whopping 11 parties in Singapore.

 Not all parties are equal.
-Several parties which exist today were formed after certain opposition members left larger parties, such as the Singapore Democratic Party (SDP) and National Solidarity Party (NSP).
+Several existing parties were formed after certain opposition members left larger parties, such as the Singapore Democratic Party (SDP) and National Solidarity Party (NSP).

-Some of them didn’t even exist during the previous General Elections held in 2015.
+Some didn’t even exist during the previous General Elections held in 2015.

 For better or worse, such parties, on their own, are seen as unlikely to threaten the People’s Action Party (PAP), given they’re made up of members who’ve never won a seat in Parliament, let alone form a majority there.